Skip to main content

 1 mentions Positive Neutral Negative

-The emotional experience is largely negative, with players feeling frustrated by the game's lack of replayability and slow pacing, leading to a strong desire to uninstall and avoid replaying.
+The emotional experience is largely negative, with players feeling frustrated by the lack of replayability and the slow pacing of scenes that cannot be skipped or fast-forwarded, leading to disengagement and a desire to uninstall the game.

 Skip Game Offers